isomerpages/isomerpages-govtech/pages/scewc/lamppost-as-a-platform.md

 ---
-layout: post
+layout: simple-page
 title:  "Lamppost as a Platform"
-permalink: "/scewc/lamppost-as-a-platform"
+permalink: "/scewc2019/laap"
-category: barcelona
-image:
+breadcrumb: Lamppost as a Platform
 ---

 Part of the Smart Nation Sensor Platform (SNSP) project, the Lamppost as a Platform (LaaP) aims to maximise the use of Singapore’s street lampposts.
 Under the current LaaP trial in two parts of Singapore, lampposts are fitted with a network of wireless sensors and cameras that better support urban planning and operations.